dlang-tour/core/public/content/en/basics/delegates.md

 The above example uses the `function` type which is a pointer to a global function.
-As soon as a member function or a local function is referenced we'll have to use the type `delegate`.
+As soon as a member function or a local function is referenced, `delegate`'s have to be used.
 It's a function pointer that additionally contains information about its context - or *enclosure*, thus also called **closure** in other languages.
 For example a `delegate`